-My first wine festival was to Merano, my first ski trip in Italy was to Brunico and my first hike on a glacier was also in the Dolomites.
-This incredibly beautiful part of the country is surrounded by the Dolomites, which works for the wines of Trentodoc that are mainly trained using the Trentino pergola system.
+My first wine festival trip was to Merano, my first ski trip in Italy was to Brunico and my first hike on a glacier was also in the Dolomites.
+This incredibly beautiful part of the country is surrounded by this mountain chain.
+The wines of Trentodoc are mainly trained using the Trentino pergola system.
 The vines grow at 200 to 900 meters with significant diurnal temperature changes which helps produce high quality grapes.
 The grapes are all picked by hand as well.
 The soils in this area have good drainage and are rich in limestone.
-The climate is a mix of Alpine, Continental and Mediterranean influences.
+The climate is a mix of Alpine, Continental, and Mediterranean influences.
 The mountains and Lake Garda also influence the wines.

 Aging requirements for the different categories of wines differ from a minimum of 15 months for a Brut to a minimum of 36 months for a Riserva, and up to 10 years for more refined and mature Trentodoc wines.
 You can also find white or rosé wines in Brut, Millesimato and Riserva versions.

 In terms of sweetness levels, Trentodoc can be classified as: